karakun/karakun.github.io/_posts/2019-01-09-integration-docker.md

 The method provides the configuration for 2 endpoints (TomEE on port 8080 and Payara on port 8081).

-This configurations can now used in a test method:
+This configurations can now be used in a test method:

 {% highlight java %}
 @Test(dataProvider =  "endpoints")